foltanyi/DieWelle/README.md

 We refactored the data processing script, so it is now a cleaner code.
 We added world stemming to removes stopwords and also words that appear infrequently.

 We built our neural network using the keras word embedding layer, which provide a dense representation of words and their relative meanings.
-It requires that the input data be integer encoded, thats what we did for the first milestone.
+It requires that the input data be integer encoded.

+After the embedding layer we used dense layers to capture our feature, but the network is not learning well.